PostHog/posthog.com/contents/tutorials/location-based-banner.md

 ## Set up the banner feature flag

-First, make sure to activate the [GeoIP app](https://app.posthog.com/project/apps?name=geoip) (it should be by default).
+First, make sure that the [GeoIP app](https://app.posthog.com/project/apps?name=geoip) is enabled (it should be by default).

-Once you confirm that, we can create our feature flag controlling the site banner.
-Go to feature flags, click "Create new flag," and set the key as "site-banner."
-For release conditions, match users where the continent code equals NA (or whatever geography you want), roll out to 100% of users, and press save.
+Once you have confirmed that, we can create our feature flag controlling the site banner.
+Go to [feature flags](https://app.posthog.com/feature_flags), click "Create new flag," and name the key as "site-banner."
+For release conditions, match users where the continent code equals NA (or whichever geography you want), roll out to 100% of users, and press save.

 ![Creating flag video](../images/tutorials/location-based-banner/create-flag.mp4)